OpenGPTX/docs/notebooks/applications/spark/README.md

 | m68xlarge-general-on-demand        | On-Demand   | m6a.8xlarge                                              | 32    | 128      | 31                        | 90gb                    | N/A                     |
 | c5a16xlarge-compute-on-demand      | On-Demand   | c5a.16xlarge                                             | 64    | 128      | 61                        | 90gb                    | N/A                     |

+## SparkHistoryServer

+For logging, monitoring and debugging your SparkSessions and/or your SparkApplications take a look into our SparkHistoryServer [manual](https://github.com/KubeSoup/docs/blob/main/notebooks/applications/spark/SparkHistoryServer.md).

 ## SparkMonitor

 Successful loading of the plugin would result in seeing the below INFO when starting a SparkSession